 The main focus is that the alcoholism is affecting the alcoholics life and that it’s also affecting their job, their family, their relationships and more.
-It’s important that the alcoholic recognize the affect that their drinking has on everyone and everything around them and that they see that there is hope, there is help and that help is right in front of them.
-Given the choice many will take this important step and head to treatment.
+It’s important that the alcoholic recognize the effect that their drinking has on everyone and everything around them and that they see that there is hope, there is help and that help is right in front of them.
+Given the choice, many will take this important step and head to treatment.

 Unfortunately, not all alcoholics are going to take this step.
 Some will leave the intervention in anger and go out and really get drunk.
-It’s important that no one take the blame here if this happens.
+It’s important that no one takes the blame here if this happens.
 The alcoholic has made this choice and he or she is solely responsible for making that choice and for living with the consequences.
 This is another reason that a specialist should be there during the intervention.
 Often they can diffuse a situation that may go awry or become volatile.

 Wrapping this up

 If you, or someone you love is struggling with alcoholism and need to find alcoholism treatment.
 The sooner you find it, the better.